samuelroiz/Belly_Button_Biodiversity_DashBoard/README.md

 ![Barchart and Demographic Example](https://github.com/samuelroiz/Belly_Button_Biodiversity_DashBoard/blob/main/images/demographic_and_barchart_ID_940.png)

 The website has a section of the demographic table info of the selected test subject ID number.
 The table displays the test subject id, ethnicity, gender, age, location, bbtype, and wfreq.
-The table should not show undefined since the code elimnates data that are undefined.
+The table should not show undefined since the code eliminates data that are undefined.

 ![Barchart and Demographic Example](https://github.com/samuelroiz/Belly_Button_Biodiversity_DashBoard/blob/main/images/demographic_and_barchart_ID_940.png)

 To change the test subject ID number, click on the dropdown button in the top left corner of the table.
-Once clicked on, the dropdown button shows a list test subject ids.
+Once clicked on, the dropdown button shows a list of test subject ids.
 To select a test subject id is by selecting one of the ids.
-It will change the demographic info table, bar chart, and the bubble chart.
+It will change the demographic info table, bar chart, and bubble chart.